toivoh/julia-kernels/README.md

 The `[...]` syntax expands within the `@kernel` block to denote an apropriate number of `:`.
 One difference is that the value of the `@kernel let` block is `nothing`.
 (Planned: allow to specify a value/value tuple) as the last expression in a `@kernel block`)

-The idea is to implement a subset of Julia that can be easily converted into a kernel.
-(Though the syntax is slightly different so far, eg `dest[...]` instead of `dest[:,:]`)

 Example usage: see `test/test_kernels.jl`